 NWLC offers a year-round academic credit internship program and a paid summer internship program.

 Year-Round Academic Credit Internships:

-Although NWLC does not, itself, pay interns who are coming to NWLC at any time during the year for the purpose of receiving academic credit, NWLC will work with the intern’s college or university to fulfill meet the Center’s supervision and educational obligations associated with the intern’s receiving academic credit for their work at the Center.
+Although NWLC does not pay interns who come to NWLC at any time during the year for the purpose of receiving academic credit, NWLC will work with the intern’s college or university to fulfill the Center’s supervision and educational obligations associated with the intern’s receiving academic credit for their work at the Center.

 Summer Paid Internship Program: